 Our comprehensive research programme develops evidence based and informed insights into consumer behaviour.
 We publish our insights so that other organisations can understand consumer behaviours and experiences.

-Our market studies are a way in which we promote competition in the economy.
-We conduct market studies by assessing competition in a particular area and recommend ways of improving it so that consumers benefit.
+Our market studies are a way in which we promote competition and consumer welfare in the economy.
+We conduct market studies by assessing competition and/or consumer protection in a particular area and recommend ways of improving it so that consumers benefit.

 We represent consumer interests and promote competition by responding to public consultations, particularly those run by Government departments, Regulators, the EU Commission and the OECD.